SAP/open-ux-tools/README.md

 ### Format sources using `prettier`

-To format sources, run the following command at the root of the repo or in the individual package:
+To format sources, run the following command at the root of the repository or in the individual package:

 ```shell
 pnpm format